 All the people who feature in the We Are Undefeatable campaign, and many more people with long-term conditions, were involved in its development from the initial research right through to the design of the campaign films.

 All are real people with real stories - find out more about the people that feature in the campaign

 We are always seeking local people for their We Are Undefeatable stories.

-To get involved contact Joanna Coleman, Marketing & Communications Officer on email@example.com or 07557545158
+To get involved contact Cathy Burrows, Marketing & Communications Officer on email@example.com